yochannah/carpentries.org/pages/testimonials.md

     undocumented, and completely lacking in version control is alarming.
-New projects are starting to incorporate better practices, but over and over again, students and new staff members show up ready to implement advanced numerical methods but don't have a handle on version control.
+New projects are starting to incorporate better practices, but over and over again, students and new staff members show up ready to implement advanced numerical methods but do not have a handle on version control.
 I've found that the time it takes to train new researchers to adopt essential software practices is vastly reduced by the workshops and online resources provided by Software Carpentry.
 By directing colleagues to the online lectures instead of